life-itself/tao/git/README.md

 Then type
 > git clone "SSH Key"
 >
-Making sure you paste the SSH Key you copied from Gitlab in the place of "SSH Key".
+Making sure you paste the SSH Key you copied from GitHub in the place of "SSH Key".
 If you look in the "src" folder, you will see your copy of the repo.
 Now you're ready to start working.

-#### If you want to create a new repository in GitLab to clone
+#### If you want to create a new repository in GitHub to clone

-Go back onto GitLab.
+Go back onto GitHub.
 At the top right corner, under your Avatar, there is a green button called 'New Project'.
 Click that and go through the steps to create it

 - project name
 - project description